elchinoo/tutorials-db/challenges/challenge1_analysis.md

 ## Query analysis

-I hope you all found this challenge entertaining as I found.
-It was really great to see some amazing queries, discuss with their creators and see how we can achieve an impressive performance improvement without changing hardware, configuration, or the database model.
+As said above I found this challenge very entertaining and it was really great to see some amazing DBAs creating their queries, discuss with them and see how we can achieve an impressive performance improvement without changing hardware, configuration, or the database model.
 We only changed the query we execute.
 I'm not sure if you all realised the power it gives to all of us.
 We came from a 2+ seconds execution time to 180ms, it is at least 11x improvement.
 Just stop for a moment and think how much extra hardware with the right optimization you need to add to your setup to get 11x performance improvement.
 This is power!!

 Ok, too much talk, let's see one of the approaches I like to use to optimize a query.
 Pay attention to the expression **one of the approaches**, because this is just that, one of different approaches we can use, meaning there are others (seems obvious but I wanted to make sure I said that!).